frederic-perez/AmE-dictionary/data/dictionary.md

 __lovacore__
 __love-in__
 __lovelorn__ _adj_ Sad because of an unrequited love.
-__low and slow__ Low and slow is a term used when discussing food cooked over a fairly long period of time at a low temperature, often used in grilling or barbecuing that involves smoking meat.
+__low and slow__ _n_ Low and slow is a term used when discussing food cooked over a fairly long period of time at a low temperature, often used in grilling or barbecuing that involves smoking meat.
 __low profile__ _n_ Behavior or activity carried out with deliberate restraint or modesty so as not to attract attention: _keep a low profile._
 __low-key__ _adj_ :five::hammer: (low key) _A low-key peddler._
 __low-res__ _adj_ _informal_ Low-resolution.
-__low-slung__ _Low-slung school._
+__low-slung__ _adj_ _Low-slung school._
 __low-tech__ _adj_ _I’m a low-tech type._
 __lowbrow__
 __lowdown__ _n_ _slang_ :five: The whole truth: _gave us the lowdown on what happened at the party._ _The lowdown on cycle network innovations._ _Here’s the lowdown of what you can’t afford to miss._
-__Lower Forty-Eight__ (lower forty-eight, Lower 48, lower 48) The United States aside from Alaska and Hawaii; the 48 contiguous states of the United States.
+__Lower Forty-Eight__ _n_ (lower forty-eight, Lower 48, lower 48) The United States aside from Alaska and Hawaii; the 48 contiguous states of the United States.
 __lowing__ _v_ :two::hammer:
 __lowkey__
 __lowlife__ _n_ _slang_ :three: A criminal or disreputable person.